-LOCAL train).
-Also more could be done to promote the availability of the Mallaig line as a commuter line.
+More could be done to promote the availability of the Mallaig line as a commuter line.

 16. Should the number of services making use of interchange stations (both rail to rail and rail to other modes) be increased to reduce the number of direct services?
 What would be the opportunities and challenges of this?